The Metro-Detroit Chapter of the For A Day Foundation

 Hospital-Grosse Pointe, Children's Hospital of Michigan-Detroit, Mott

-Children's Hospital-Ann Arbor, Sparrow Hospital-Lansing and Hurley Hospital-Flint.
+Children's Hospital-Ann Arbor, Sparrow Hospital-Lansing, Hurley Hospital-Flint and DeVos Children's Hospital-Grand Rapids.

 Visits with children also take place at Camp Quality-Fenton, Camp